When should someone contact a Scottsdale personal injury lawyer?

 Do I need a Scottsdale personal injury lawyer after an accident?

 You can communicate with an insurer on your own, but a Scottsdale personal injury lawyer can help preserve evidence, identify responsible parties, evaluate damages, and protect Arizona filing deadlines before a claim is resolved or filed in court.
+Legal help is especially important when injuries are serious, fault is disputed, or multiple insurers are involved.

 How long do I have to file a Scottsdale injury lawsuit?